sahasrara62/filed_payments/README.md

    2. cd `filed_payments`
    3. run command `pipenv install`
+   4. run to go in virtual environment, inside the project run command `pipenv shell`
-   4. run command to run the flask server `flask run`
+   5. run command to run the flask server `flask run`
+   6. To exit server run `ctrl+c`
+   7. To exit the virtual env run command in terminal `deactivate`

  ## How to test the application